-Free downloads of VFX Forth for Linux are available from the Southampton server.
+Free downloads of the x86 version of VFX Forth for Linux are available from the Southampton server.
 Login as "public" with a blank password.
 Select the VfxLinEval directory.
 Please read the file ReadMe.Linux.txt before you install the system.
 The 32 bit VFX Forth for Linux version is available in rpm and deb packages for 32 bit and 64 bit x86 Linux variants, and as a tarball.
 VFX Forth for Linux also works on FreeBSD with the Linux compatibility layer installed.

 The paid-for releases include more features and a version for embedded use on 386 and 486 class CPUs, such as those in the Ebox range of low-cost industrial/network PCs.

 The ARM version works on all 32 bit distributions that support the EABI - that's most everything these days, including the Raspberry Pi and the Beaglebone Black.

 "Besides the amazing optimizing compiler, I love the DocGen documentation system.
 The easy C interfacing and Genio driver architecture have also been key for my project.
 And finally, I can even generate turnkey apps customized for my eBox 2300SX."

 We have settled on GTK+ as a suitable cross-platform GUI library.
 Now that we have VFX Forth for Windows, Mac OS X and Linux, it was time to take the original Linux interface more seriously.
 Now the GTK+ interface is cross platform, so it's one of the common features.

 The four pictures are from Windows, Mac OS X, x86 Linux and ARM Linux.
 All four were produced by compiling the same source code with no changes.
 The library interface file contains a small amount of conditional compilation for library file names, but that's all that changes between operating systems.

 Minos and Theseus